Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Outgoing Direct Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Direct message rate (messages per second) over the selected time interval.

-• HWM Direct Msgs Out Rate: A Query Value widget that shows the highest value for the outgoing Direct message rate for the time interval selected.
+• HWM Direct Msgs Out Rate: A query value widget that shows the highest value for the outgoing Direct message rate for the time interval selected.

 • Outgoing Persistent Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Persistent message rate (messages per second) over the selected time interval.

-• HWM Persistent Msgs Out Rate: A Query Value widget that shows the highest value for the outgoing Persistent message rate for the time interval selected.
+• HWM Persistent Msgs Out Rate: A query value widget that shows the highest value for the outgoing Persistent message rate for the time interval selected.

 • Outgoing Non-Persistent Message Rate on Bridges (msgs/sec): A Timeseries Widget that shows a graph of the outgoing Non-Persistent message rate (messages per second) over the selected time interval.

-• HWM Non-Persistent Msgs Out Rate: A Query Value widget that shows the highest value for the outgoing Non-Persistent message rate for the time interval selected.
+• HWM Non-Persistent Msgs Out Rate: A query value widget that shows the highest value for the outgoing Non-Persistent message rate for the time interval selected.

 • Incoming Discards: A section that shows the incoming message discarded by the bridges.